sttyerase/random-stuff/Notions.md

 30. Those who can, do.
     Those who can't, teach.
     Those who have no clue at all enter upper management or politics.
+31. Never underestimate the human ability to make something simple complicated.